-MAJI is a very neat piece of software which combines low financial input and maximum output in terms of value given to the employee.
+Maji is a very neat piece of software which is low cost but delivers maximum output in terms of value given to the employee.
 I rarely become excited about an app but this one is really clever.

-It is perfect for an organisation that is not big enough to have its own big-employer portal on benefits.
-Various individuals and companies have expressed an interest in this and questions have come to light which I have answered below by describing some of the detail.
-It is also a useful vehicle for refreshing peoples minds on employment law issues in relation to family friendly legislation, such as parental leave, and will give the opportunity for HR departments to look forensically at their policies and procedures in handbooks and on their portals, where applicable.
+A lot of employers have questions about how salary sacrifice affects parental leave, and below I’ve listed and answered a number of key queries.
+The information provided also offers a useful vehicle for refreshing people’s minds on employment law issues in relation to family friendly legislation, such as parental leave, and will give the opportunity for HR departments to look forensically at their policies and procedures in handbooks and on their portals, where applicable.

 Q. If an employee is on any kind of parental (maternity or paternity) leave, would they still receive an increment in salary and benefits?